Our Privacy Notice

 - Enquiries you make to us about any vehicle, parts or services you may wish to order

 - Communications that may take place between us during the order fulfilment process

 - Your use of our website.

 We recognise our obligations under data protection legislation and we are committed to keeping your Personal Data safe and secure.

-You should read this notice so that you understand how we will handle your Personal Data.
+You should read this notice so that you understand what personal data we gather from you, how we will use it, who we share it with, your legal rights and how you can contact us if you have any questions about how we use your personal data.
 Our aim is to only use and hold your data in the way you’d reasonably expect us to.
 We reserve the right to amend this privacy notice from time to time.
-Where we do amend this notice, we will make sure that we will tell you about the changes we’ve made.
+Where possible, we will contact you to tell you about any substantial changes we’ve made.

 Who we are

 We are Renault Retail Group UK Limited, a company registered in England and Wales under Number 02304689, our registered office is at Head Office, Concord Road, Western Avenue, London, W3 0RZ.
 Our registration number with the Information Commissioner’s Office is Z5278464.